giovannypietro/mcp-samples/README.md

 # Simple MCP Agent and Server with OAuth 2.1 Authorization

-This project implements a simple Model Context Protocol (MCP) server and client using HTTP stream transport with **OAuth 2.1 authorization**, fully compliant with the [MCP authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization).
+This project implements an example and simple Model Context Protocol (MCP) server and client (for the purpose of showcasing agent and MCP server authorization support) using HTTP stream transport with **OAuth 2.1 authorization**, fully compliant with the [MCP authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization).
+This project uses Strata Maverics for the OAuth/OIDC authentication and authorization platform.
+See more information at [Maverics Identity for agentic AI](https://www.strata.io/agentic/).

 ## Overview

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
-This implementation demonstrates:
+This example implementation demonstrates:

 - A fully MCP-compliant server with proper JSON-RPC 2.0 protocol
 - **OAuth 2.1 authorization** with PKCE, dynamic client registration, and resource indicators